Medical questions & health advice by board certified doctors

-"What is causing the popping sound in my jaw?
+"What is causing the popping sound in my jaw?"

 I noticed a popping sound, almost like scraping sometimes in my jaw when I chew food.
 Started a couple days ago.
 Should this be checked out?
 What would make this noise?

 The most common reason to seek medical attention is generally pain, which can be quite debilitating.
 There are many causes of why this could be occurring.
 Most commonly implicated reason is teeth grinding that often occurs at night.
 Other causes include excess chewing, trauma, bone disease.
 It is advisable to seek medical attention and see your primary care doctor to diagnose what could be causing this problem.
 A doctor could adequately discuss your clinical situation and easily diagnose this with simple physical examination, and sometimes imaging maybe required.
 Your doctor can also help with measures to relieve the pain as well as suggest some relaxation techniques.
 I would therefore suggest seeing your primary care doctor to discuss your problem, as well as to seek some treatment for the pain that you may been having.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.